ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/querying/documentquery.markdown

-﻿# Migration : How to migrate DocumentQuery from 3.x
+# Migration: How to migrate DocumentQuery from 3.x

 There were many changes to `DocumentQuery` regarding specific functionalities.
 We encourage you to read about them in their respective articles, but the biggest change that this particular article wants to address is the **default operator change**.